FastPass+ ("FastPass Plus") and FASTPASS

 In addition to limiting the number of FastPass+ you can obtain, Disney prevents guests from obtaining certain combinations of FastPass+ reservations.
 Under the old FASTPASS system, any guest willing to do the walking could obtain FASTPASSes for Space Mountain, Splash Mountain, and Big Thunder Mountain on the same day; the same guest could obtain three FASTPASSes for Space Mountain, too.

 That has changed with FastPass+.
-Under FastPass+, you can obtain only one FastPass+ per attraction per day.
+Under FastPass+, you cannot schedule more than 1 pre-planned FastPass+ per attraction.
 If you want to ride Space Mountain twice, one of those rides will have to use the standby line.
+Once you use your initial, pre-planned FastPass+ reservations however, you can go to a kiosk and book that second Space Mountain FastPass+, if available.

 In addition, Disney's computer system does not allow FastPass+ times to overlap.
 If you've got a FastPass+ reservation for 2 PM to 3 PM, you cannot make another FastPass+ reservation later than 1 PM or earlier than 3 PM.